webXcerpt/openCPQ-example-optical-transport/README.md

 openCPQ Demo - Optical-Networks Configurator
 ============================================

-The hypothetical company OptoKom SE sells equipment for optical networks, e.g. optical switches.
+The hypothetical company OptoKom SE sells switches for optical networks.

 Configuration Rules
 -------------------

 For the demo configurator, assume the following:
-- There are two products, OptoSwitch 4 and OptoSwitch 16.
+- There are three products, OptoSwitch 4, OptoSwitch 6, and OptoSwitch 16.
 - OptoSwitch 4 provides 4 slots, which can be equipped with boards.
-OptoSwitch 16 provides 16 slots.
+Similarly, OptoSwitch 6 and OptoSwitch 16 provide 6 and 16
+  slots, respectively.
 - There are single-width boards and double-width boards (which occupy two adjacent slots).
-- A double-width board can only be equipped into "odd" slot numbers in OptoSwitch 16.
+- A double-width board can only be inserted into slots with odd numbers in OptoSwitch 6 or OptoSwitch 16.
+Double-width boards cannot be used in OptoSwitch 4.
 - Boards can have electrical interfaces or a number of ports of certain types which can be equipped with transceivers of the same type.
 - A module-carrier board can be equipped with modules,